Skip main navigation

 Overview

-State law protects workers from workplace discrimination because of arrest or conviction record under certain circumstances.
-However, it is not employment discrimination under the law when an employee's arrest or conviction is substantially related to the employment.
+State law protects you from workplace discrimination because of arrest or conviction record under certain circumstances.
+However, it is not employment discrimination under the law when your arrest or conviction is substantially related to the employment.

 What is an arrest or conviction record?

-An arrest record is information that a person has been questioned, apprehended, taken into custody or detention, held for investigation, arrested, charged with, indicted or tried for any felony, misdemeanor or other offense.
-A conviction record is information indicating that a person has been convicted of any felony, misdemeanor or other offense, been judged delinquent, has been less than honorably discharged, or has been placed on probation, fined, imprisoned or paroled by any law enforcement or military authority.
+An arrest record is information that you have been questioned, apprehended, taken into custody or detention, held for investigation, arrested, charged with, indicted or tried for any felony, misdemeanor or other offense.
+A conviction record is information indicating that you have been convicted of any felony, misdemeanor or other offense, been judged delinquent, have been less than honorably discharged, or have been placed on probation, fined, imprisoned or paroled by any law enforcement or military authority.

 What does it mean for an arrest or conviction to be substantially related to the employment?